Trade Forex Trading

 In this case The GBP is the base currency & USD is the quote currency.

-The base currency is always 1 unit, and the exchange rate quote is in terms of the quote currency.
+The principal currency is consistently valued at one unit, while the quoted exchange rate reflects the value in terms of the counter currency.